logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 # Handling Forms

-vee-validate offers many helpers to handle form submissions, resets and DX to make your forms much easier to reason about and less of a burden to maintain.
+vee-validate offers many helpers to handle form submissions, resets, and DX to make your forms much easier to reason about and less of a burden to maintain.
 The `Form` component handles the following form cases:

 <div class="features">